puppetlabs/puppet-docs/source/puppetdb/1/spec_q_nodes.markdown

 [resource]: ./spec_q_resources.html

-Querying nodes is accomplished by making an HTTP request to the `/nodes` REST endpoint with a JSON-formatted parameter called `query`.
+Nodes can be queried by making an HTTP request to the `/nodes` REST endpoint with a JSON-formatted parameter called `query`.

 ## Query format